Daylight (The Selecter album)

-Daylight is the fifteenth studio album by English band the Selecter.
+Daylight is the fifteenth studio album by the English band the Selecter.
 It was released on 6 October 2017 through DMF Music.

 Critical reception

 SF Weekly wrote that the album "hears the group as energized as ever for an urgent and powerful record proving that the group is still open to creative evolution."
 LA Weekly called the album "engagingly soulful."
 Uncut wrote that "much of this is rather pedestrian ska with blandly topical lyrics."